HPond1458/cse15l---lab-reports/labreport3.md

       8 Advocate for Poor Has Own Obstacles technical/government/Media/Advocate_for_Poor.txt
 ```
+In this example, I could use the `tail` command to omit the first 7 lines to immediately begin displaying the contents of the article.

 ### `-F` option
 This option causes `less` to exit automatically if the contents of the file can be displayed on one screen.
 However, the contents of the file are still displayed in a manner similar to `cat`.
 This is useful for situations where the functionality of `less` is unnecessary and `cat` would be sufficient.